Ayms/node-Tor/README.md

 And it must not be misunderstood as a remake of the Tor network, this is a complete implementation of the Tor protocol that can be used to anonymize any protocol

-To give an idea of the global target and potential, please see [Anonymous IPFS, Filecoin or whatever protocol in fact](https://github.com/ipfs/ipfs/issues/439)
+To give an idea of the global target and potential, please see [Anonymous IPFS, Filecoin or whatever protocol in fact](https://github.com/ipfs/ipfs/issues/439) or a complete redesign of the 2015 Convergence proposal [Convergence - 2020](http://www.peersm.com/Convergence - 2020.pdf) "A universal and generic architecture to anonymize any application or protocol and turn it into an independent decentralized p2p network inside browsers and servers, with browsers acting as servers"

 ## History